 An individual who desires to confidentially report a crime without such information being shared to a CSA, Campus Security, or local law enforcement, may speak voluntarily with one of the College's mental health counselors.
 Counselors, who have legally protected confidentiality, are available for counseling and assistance during regular business hours in the Student Success Center (620) 665-3377 on Main Campus, as well as during regular business hours at the HutchCC-McPherson Outreach Center (620) 245-0202 and the HutchCC-Newton Outreach Center (316) 283-7000.
-Such services are also available on an "as arranged" basis at HutchCC-Fort Riley, through coordination with the Student Success Center's Coordinator of Guidance & Counseling.
 Although counseling services are not available at HutchCC-South Campus, students may access such services through Main Campus.